 The following case study recounts a raccoon removal and disinfection service in Moore Park, Toronto.
 Raccoons living under a shed had left a mess of feces on the roof, causing odour problems and risking the health of the homeowners.
 The animals were safely removed with a one-way door and the feces were then properly removed and the roof disinfected.

 Surrounded by many beautiful parks, the Moore Park neighbourhood in Toronto is one of the most desirable nooks in the city.
 It is centred at St. Clair and Mount Pleasant intersection and bordered by Rosedale to the south and Davisville Village to the north.

 The neighbourhood gets its name from developer John T. Moore who helped develop the railway service in the area.
 Moore Park was annexed by the City of Toronto in 1912.

 This case will detail our approach to a raccoon problem in this neighbourhood.

 This customer contacted us after finding a large number of raccoon feces on a shed in his backyard.
 It appeared the problem had been ongoing for quite some time.
 Raccoons had been observed in the area and the homeowner suspected they had been living under their rear deck.

 We sent one of our fully trained wildlife technicians to speak with the homeowner and inspect the property.
 Our technicians will always perform a thorough inspection of all areas around the house to determine the extent of the problem as well as to identify any spaces that have been or could be compromised by wildlife.
 This includes such structures as sheds, decks, garages, porches, etc.

 At this location, we pointed out to the customer that the deck was likely the main living quarters of these raccoons.
-Based on the amount of feces on the backyard shed, it seemed they had been in the neighbourhood for awhile.
+Based on the number of feces on the backyard shed, it seemed they had been in the neighbourhood for a while.